mzk84/mzk84/README.md

 Besides, I like to draw in HTML canvas.

-In future, I would like to explore using TypeScript for mobile applications with React Native & Expo.
+In future, I would like to use TypeScript for mobile applications with React Native & Expo.

 And, I like to help others learn modern web development!